 With integration tests, everything is different.
 We need them to check how parts of our system work together.
 Unlike units, integration tests depend on the environment and should be in the code repository as a separate module.

 It’s best not to use 3rd party services in integration tests because they can have different parameters or URLs.
 And again, with integration and smoke tests, you should work more as with production code — maintain a decent level of abstraction to be able to refactor or write additional tests easily.

 4. Be aware of the “learning code” concept

 Tell us if this sounds familiar: you’re working with a third-party library and have no clue how to approach it.
 Or you need to write code sending requests to a third-party API, and you aren’t sure what code you should write, let alone writing failing unit tests for it first.
-This is especially common if the documentation for the library or API is not really good and you need to experiment first.
+This is especially common if the documentation for the library or API is not good and you need to experiment first.